Mueller College: History

 The school opened on 30 January 1990, as a ministry of the Mueller Community Church, which is a member church of Christian Community Churches of Australia.

+The Mueller Performing Arts Centre (MPAC) was established in 2009 as a 1,000-seat multi-purpose theatre at Mueller College in Rothwell, Queensland.
+The facility was designed to support the school's performing arts programs while also functioning as a regional cultural hub for community events and touring productions.

 In 2009, the principal at the time, Colin Krueger, admitted the school still used the cane, but at the request of parents.
 However, by 2011, the school had moved away from corporal punishment, due to community outrage.

 The school set the record in the University of Queensland’s annual sunflower competition in 2014.

 By August 2018, Mueller College had a total enrolment population of 1,575 students from Preparatory to Year 12.

 It was reported that a student was sexually assaulted by his fellow peers in 2022, with the school captain being wrongfully identified as the culprit, an apology was issued by the Courier Mail for this mistake.

 In October 2024, it was reported that students of the school were being investigated by the police for sharing a "rape list" via social media.
 According to the school, "immediate steps to discipline the students who were involved" was taken.

+Bristol House was established in April 2026 as a dedicated administration and wellbeing facility at Mueller College.
+The building was designed to centralise school administration while providing a dedicated space to support student worship, prayer, and holistic wellbeing services.